keithbuhler/keithbuhler.github.io/pages-philosophy/phd-how-to.md

 ### 4. Once you get in, how do you best make progress? -- MASTER LIST

+Getting a degree is your job.
+Treat it like a business.
+Better, treat it like YOUR OWN business.
+You are an entrepreneur whose sole goal is to make yourself ready for the job market -- marketable research, strong publications, a wide base of teaching, friendly connections, and lots (I mean lots) of red tape

 At U. Kentucky, there are 35 steps from admission to "congratulations Doctor".
 So I've [made a list.](https://docs.google.com/spreadsheets/d/1RqZIRaApZnbUcbipRMALKwz1FTuKLeRoB529OZpdbeA/edit?usp=sharing) You should do the same.
 I call it the Master List.